You are here

 - Bach's Feet (2012)

-- Sex, Death, and Minuets: The Anna Magdalena Bach Notebooks Reconsidered (forthcoming)
+- Sex, Death, and Minuets: Anna Magdalena Bach and Her Musical Notebooks (University of Chicago Press, 2019)

 - “Keyboard Music,” in Routledge Companion to Bach Research, ed.
 Robin Leaver and Yo Tomita (London: Routledge, 2017): 295-316.